Dancing Showgirl

 Although playing craps with a dollar minimum technically is about our limit for high-rolling, the overwhelming sensation of being a big-shot more than makes up for it.
 And besides, the quarter games have all dried up as hard and shriveled as a cocktail server at the Western.

-Joker's Wild - ...which stays open later, like midnight on weeknights and one a.m. on weekends.
-The Eldorado's sister property out in Henderson is the Joker's Wild.
-It's a small, sort of smokey place without a lot of ambience.
+Joker's Wild - It's open until midnight on weeknights and one a.m. on weekends.
+Joker's Wild is a small, sort of smokey place without a lot of ambience.
 But, they offer a dollar game with 10x odds .
 Then they close the damn table, even if you aren't drunk yet!
-On weekends, they jack it up to $2, we guess because they think they're the damn Bellagio!
+On weekends, they've been known to jack it up to $2, we guess because they think they're the damn Bellagio!

 Fifty Cent (or less) Roulette

 Some people insist on spending their time with this game that has terrible odds.
-If you're one of these people, get yourself down to the Slots-a-Fun, Casino Royale or Klondike.
-The dime wheel at the Klondike is the cheapest, so it's a good place to test out your scam system before selling it to the unsuspecting public.
-The Westin has quarter roulette during their Happy Hour, and the El Cortez seems to have several tables of it running all the time.
-Of course, our old stalwarts of the Eldorado and Joker's Wild may go as low as a quarter.
+If you're one of these people, get yourself down to Casino Royale, Hooters .
+The dime wheel at the El Dorado is the cheapest, so it's a good place to test out your scam system before selling it to the unsuspecting public.
+The El Cortez seems to have several tables of quarter roulette running all the time.
+Of course, our old stalwart Joker's Wild can go as low as a quarter.

 Got a comment or suggestion?
 Let Us Know.